What do you offer for cats?

 How much will you charge to groom my dog or cat?

 Grooming rates vary depending on size and the condition of your pet.
 Call, text or email us to discuss your pet’s needs with a team member and we will be happy to provide you with a personalized quote.
+You can view our general pricing sheet here.

 What causes stained fur around my dog’s mouth and paws?